volodymyrhudyma/blog/content/blog/a-simple-guide-to-closures-in-javascript.md

 tag:
   - JavaScript
 promote: false
-metaDescription: Learn everything about Closures and Lexical Environment in JavaScript by reading this simple step-by-step guide.
+metaDescription: Learn all about Closures and Lexical Environment in JavaScript by reading this simple step-by-step guide.
 shareImage: /img/closures-in-javascript.jpg
 teaser: The concept of Closures is not an easy thing to wrap your head around.
-A lot of experienced developers still struggle to understand it, let alone explaining to a colleague or an interview for a new...
+  Many experienced developers still have trouble understanding it, let alone explaining it to a colleague or in an interview for a new job.
+Today we will learn it with..
 date: 2021-03-15T17:13:28.656Z
 ---
 The concept of Closures is not an easy thing to wrap your head around.